gaiafabbri/S-C/analysis_results/README.md

+In this folder, together with the script to run a preliminary analysis on the dataset, the resulting plots are reported and commented in the following; also a dockerfile is present in case Python is not available for the user.

 ## Analysis.py
 This code implements some function to analyse and visualize the input data; several functions are implemented:
-- __plot_images(num_images_to_plot, signal_data, background_data)__: takes as argument the number of images that the users wants to plot, the signal and background data; it is useful to visualize some images of the dataset, comparing signal and background
+- __plot_images(num_images_to_plot, signal_data, background_data)__: takes as argument the number of images that the user wants to plot, the signal and background data; it is useful to visualize some images of the dataset, comparing signal and background

 <p align="center">
   <img width="400" height="550" src="https://github.com/gaiafabbri/S-C/blob/main/analysis_results/images.png">